ibm-messaging/mq-metric-samples/cmd/mq_prometheus/README.md

 ```

 ## Configuring MQ
-It is convenient to run the monitor program as a queue manager service.
+It is convenient to run the monitor program as a queue manager service whenever
+possible.

 This directory contains an MQSC script to define the service.
 In fact, the
 service definition points at a simple script which sets up any